rolanorebelo/foodie-delights/README.md

 # foodie-delights
-Food Receipies for Foodies like me
+Food Recipies for Foodies like me